 An additional insured is a business, individual, or other entity included in a general liability policy in addition to the named insured.
-Additional insureds are typically covered only during a loss claim that directly affects them.
+Additional insureds are a way of extending your liability insurance coverage to another person or business.

 What is an additional insured?

 An additional insured policy endorsement indicates that another individual can be provided coverage from an insurance policy through extension of the policyholder.
 However, their protection is more limited than that of the policyholder themselves.